|Bicycling in France|

 Ride along the outer edge of the roundabout, signaling your intentions: signal a left turn as long as you are in the roundabout to indicate that you are continuing around it, then a right turn just before exiting the roundabout.
 Other vehicles will watch you and yield to you as you are in front of them and have priority.
 Vehicles waiting to enter the roundabout will yield to you as well.

-Navigating busy roundabouts with cars and big truck whizzing around can be daunting, but if you know and follow the rules and have confidence, other drivers will also follow the rules, know what you are doing, will yield to you, and you'll ride through just fine.
+Navigating busy roundabouts with cars and big trucks whizzing around can be daunting, but if you know and follow the rules and have confidence, other drivers will also follow the rules, know what you are doing, will yield to you, and you'll ride through just fine.

 From marked bike lanes in big cities and small towns to verdant bike paths along rivers and canals and through parks and forests, France is covered in bicycle paths, making travel and touring by bicycle much safer and more pleasant.